 There may be restrictions in place on some of these walks.
 Please make sure you check web pages for individual places before you travel, to see if you need to book ahead and to find out the latest information about visiting.

 This walk through Blakeney Village and around Blakeney Freshes is fantastic for spotting wildlife, especially birds.
 Keep an eye out for them on the grazing marshes and reed beds.
-There are also excellent views to enjoy along the way as you stroll around Blakeney Point and the harbour.
+There are also excellent views to enjoy along the way as you stroll around Blakeney and Cley harbour.
 Easy, 3 miles.
 This walk is wheelchair accessible.

-Norfolk isn’t a county known for its hills, but on this 16-miler with stunning views you’ll tackle a combined 1,140 feet - the size of a small mountain- if you add together all the gradients along the way!
+Norfolk isn’t a county known for its hills, but on this 16-mile walk (with stunning views), you’ll tackle a combined 1,140 feet - the size of a small mountain- if you add together all the gradients along the way!